The Best Electronic Dog Doors in 2020

 Our top pick is the PetSafe door because it comes made out of a very lightweight and durable aluminum frame with double flaps that lock the air out while allowing your dog to go in and out.
 We also liked the secure panel that sealed the door, and the local customer service was a nice touch as well.

-An electronic dog door relies on communication between two sensors on your dog’s collar and on the door itself.
+An automatic door relies on communication between two sensors on your dog’s collar and on the door itself.
 When the door’s sensor connects to the sensor on your dog’s collar, it triggers it to open and let your dog in or out.
-There are different types of electronic dog doors available, and we’ll outline them below.
+There are different types doors available, and we’ll outline them below.

 The microchip has a sensor in the door that communicates with a sensor on your dog’s collar.
 When your dog comes near the door to go in or out, it automatically unlocks it to let your dog pass through.
 Some of these doors work with a built-in microchip and several different sensors, and this system prevents unauthorized animal access.